scorelab/GSoC/GSoC-2018/Lakindu_Gunasekara-CLocal_Azure.md

 3. Azure Cosmos DB (cosmosdb init, cosmosdb start, cosmosdb stop)
 4. API App Service (api start)

+And added a script to run all services at once (sh compose.sh)

 ### What left

 - Portential to add more services
 - Add additional commands for services
-- Functionality to up all services at once

 ### Reference